jaclarner/jaclarner/content/research/index.md

 #### Research Overview
 > <p style="font-size: 0.8em;">

 I conduct research in public opinion, political psychology, and political behavior in the United Kingdom and other advanced democracies.
-My work examines how identities and values shape political attitudes and electoral choices across three interconnected research streams:

-###  National Identity and Electoral Behaviour
+My work examines how identities and values shape political attitudes and electoral choices across three interconnected research streams: National Identity and Electoral Behaviour, Disability and Political Psychology, and Candidate Authenticity.
-As an Investigator with the Welsh and Scottish Election Studies, I investigate how national identity interacts with other social identities and value systems to influence voting behavior and policy preferences.
-This work provides insights into the dynamics of multi-level governance and the political consequences of devolution in the UK.

-###  Disability and Political Psychology
-I examine how disability status shapes political identity formation, policy attitudes, and support for redistribution.
-This research challenges conventional assumptions about disability politics by demonstrating how perceptions of deservingness condition public support for welfare programs, even for stereotypically "deserving" groups like people with disabilities.

-###  Candidate Authenticity
-Working with colleagues, I have developed new measures to assess perceived candidate authenticity and its influence on voter decision-making.
-The goal here is to advance our understanding of how non-policy factors affect electoral outcomes in contemporary democracies.

 </p>

 ----

 # National Identity and Electoral Behaviour

+As an Investigator with the Welsh and Scottish Election Studies, I investigate how national identity interacts with other social identities and value systems to influence voting behavior and policy preferences.
+This work provides insights into the dynamics of multi-level governance and the political consequences of devolution in the UK.

 - **Political Scandals and Vertical Contagion in Multilevel Systems** <br>
   *British Journal of Political Science*, (Forthcoming).
 With Rob Jonns, Ailsa Henderson, Fraser McMillan and Christopher Carman. <br>